differentrain/ProcessPlugin/README.md

 # ProcessPlugin
-A .NET Framewokr project for the System.Diagnostics.Process class enhancement.
+A .NET Framework project for the System.Diagnostics.Process class enhancement.

 This repo only have a single file，hence there is no need to release any boring binary file with your project.